pu2clr/RDA5807/README.md

 The sketches below use the Arduino board internal EEPROM to save data.

-The following table shows the main examples implemented in this library.
-These examples can guide you to build your own receiver.
+The following table shows some examples that implement functions that save and restore data using the Arduino based board EEPROM and ESP32.

 | Sketch Name                     |  Description |
 | ------------------------------- | ------------ |